elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 - In your Opencast installation, add the file `bbb-upload.xml` to the workflow folder (Likely located at `etc/workflows` or `etc/opencast/workflows`)
   - When using Opencast 9.1: Use `bbb-upload-9.xml` instead of `bbb-upload.xml` to also enable webcams.
 Make sure to only have one of them in your Workflow directory.
   - When using Opencast 9.2 (or higher): Use `bbb-upload-9-2.xml` instead of `bbb-upload.xml` to also enable automatic cutting.
 Make sure to only have one of them in your Workflow directory.
+  - When using Opencast 9.3 (or higher): Use `bbb-upload-9-3.xml` instead of `bbb-upload.xml` to enable the above and increase processing speed.
+Make sure to only have one of them in your Workflow directory.
 - Add the file `bbb-publish-after-cutting.xml`.
 This will add a new Publish option to the VideoEditor, which needs to be used when cutting videos after they have been uploaded from BBB.
 - In the Admin-UI, create the user you entered in the post_archive.rb during "Setup BBB"
 - When using Opencast 8.6 or lower: Apply a fix in the file `/etc/encoding/opencast-images.properties` by assigning the variable `profile.import.image-frame.ffmpeg.command` the value `-sseof -3 -i #{in.video.path} -update 1 -q:v 1 #{out.dir}/#{out.name}#{out.suffix}`.